astreum/whitepaper/README.md

 Applications can be confidential enabling users to use private data, preserve privacy and protect intellectual property.

-Users use account channels to pay for services.
+Users use the combination of Account Channels and application attestability to pay for verified services.

 ## Components